 - 3.1 We are pleased to report that a number of key controls are in place and generally operating effectively.
-There are adequate monitoring arrangements in place within member authorities to ensure that external factors that may have an impact of City Deal projects are managed and shared both internally and between relevant City Deal stakeholders.
-In addition, issues relating to supplier and material costs are monitored and escalated to the relevant groups in a timely manner.
-Adequate records are maintained to support and document the change control process within the member authorities. - 3.2 We found that contract management arrangements were in place for those projects which had progressed to an appropriate stage.
-Additionally, member authorities were able to demonstrate adequate record keeping arrangements are in place. - 3.3 However we noted that there are some areas where improvements could be made.
-We identified that three of the member authorities do not hold documented policy or procedural documentation which outlines their tolerance levels for City Deal projects and one member authority which has not formally documented their escalation routes.
+There are adequate governance and record keeping arrangements in place within the PMO.
+Change control requests are considered and either approved or rejected at an appropriate level, with this process being recently updated to enable the PMO to rank each received request as Minor, Moderate or Significant. - 3.2 There are adequate monitoring arrangements in place by both the PMO and member authorities to ensure that external factors that may have an impact of City Deal projects are managed and shared both internally and between relevant City Deal stakeholders.
+In addition, as a result of the pandemic, issues relating to supplier and material costs are monitored and escalated to the relevant groups in a timely manner. - 3.3 Additionally we found that contract management arrangements were in place for those projects in the sample which had progressed to an appropriate stage. - 3.4 However we noted that there are some areas where improvements could be made.
+We identified that two of the member authorities do not hold documented policy or procedural documentation which outlines their tolerance levels or escalation routes for City Deal projects. - 3.5 In addition, we observed that one of the member authorities does not maintain a change control register, with change control requests being saved solely onto the authority's network system.
+However, in line with the City Deal Project Management toolkit and as a matter of good practice, each member authority should hold a change control register,